- 1 Havant Divorce Counselling.

 Our counselling work together continues for as long (or as brief) as we both think it's helpful… and then we'll look at bringing our work to a close.

 Fees are due on the day of the session (cash, cheque [made out to Dean Richardson], credit & debit cards).

-Ending counselling: rather than one day saying "I'm ending counselling today" it is helpful to bring up the idea of ending counselling first.
+Ending counselling: rather than one day saying "I'm ending counselling today" it is helpful to bring up the idea of ending counselling in session first.
 Sometimes the need to end may be a mask for something else (avoiding difficult feelings, can't say something, acting out loss etc) and it can be helpful to distinguish, together, what ending may mean in our work.
 We'll talk about endings with some thought and some planning on how we might say goodbye.

 The following table lists the dates of my planned breaks this year (i.e. when I am not available).